tropicbliss/isimud/README.md

 2. Be ready to receive publisher `data` as text.

+#### Authorization

+Sometimes, you might want to allow only trusted sources to connect to your server, to prevent unauthorized sources from hogging your websocket connections.
+Adding `AUTH_URL` as an environment variable allows the server to contact an authorization server at that URL to query whether the connecting user is authorized to connect.
+This server sends a GET request with an empty body, and if the status code returned by the authorization server is within 200-299, this server allows the client to connect to the `/sub` endpoint.
+This requires the client to connect to the `/sub` endpoint via an [`Authorization: Bearer <...>`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header, which then sends the same header to the authorization server.
+This can result in an Internal Server Error (500) if the HTTP connection to the authorization server timeouts within 5 seconds.

 ### Environment variables

 `PASSWORD`: Only establishes a connection if the publisher connects with the same password.
 This is unencrypted data and could be potentially dangerous depending on your threat model.